How to become a coder: Pauline's story

 A similar role to Pauline's is a web developer.
 Web developers create and maintain websites and web applications.

 What to expect if you want to be a web developer

-- Working hours: On average 37 - 40 hours per week
+- Web developer working hours: On average 37 - 40 hours per week

 - Entry requirements: Usually a foundation degree, Higher National Diploma (HND) or degree in computing or a related subject (Computer Science or IT)